 For years, I was editing 5000 px images in Photoshop, saving them at an image quality of 3, then uploading the enormous, blurry result to my site.

 Let’s just say it took a long time to re-upload all of my photos once I realised this was not, in fact, how to convince your readers that you’re a talented photographer.

 I Tried to Fit In and It Made Me Boring

 I started a travel blog with lofty dreams of becoming The Biggest and Best Blogger in the World.
 I was going to crush it.
 I was going to post every single day, have a site packed with helpful resources and advice, and be known worldwide as a travel expert.
 I wanted to write travel guides and author guidebooks and build my audience to five hundred million loyal readers.

-Let’s face it: one look at my incidents page tells you I’m not the type of person you should be taking travel advice from.
 I’ve been scammed half a dozen times over the past six years.
 I’ve been robbed multiple times, too.
 I’ve fallen into rice paddies and been attacked by monkeys and been abandoned at borders and thrown up over market stalls and been caught up in tsunamis and sat next to a dead woman and eaten a cockroach and shown a tour group my vagina and…

 I’ve been incident-ridden from the day I was born, so I don’t know why I thought travel would be any different.

 The best decision I ever made was to stop pretending to be something I wasn’t.

 Every time I dished out travel advice on Never Ending Footsteps, I’d feel like a fraud.
 I’d offer tips on how to make friends while travelling when in reality, I’d struggled to connect with anyone on the road.